Matlock: Doctor saved life of teenager stabbed in neck at bar

 Ms Slater said the victim initially thought he had been "tapped or slapped", but began bleeding immediately and later recalled he was struggling for breath.

-The court heard the victim lost a litre of blood and was saved by Dr Scrafton, who was on call in the area through the East Midlands Immediate Care Scheme - a volunteer group of medics who attend serious incidents.
+The court heard the victim lost a litre of blood but was saved by Dr Scrafton, who was on call in the area through the East Midlands Immediate Care Scheme (EMICS) - a volunteer group of medics who attend serious incidents, usually from home.

 Dr Scrafton will receive £500 and an award from the High Sheriff.